Álvaro García Ortiz

-Álvaro García Ortiz (born 16 December 1967) is a Spanish jurist and prosecutor who has worked for the Supreme Court of Spain.
-From 2022 to 2025, he was the Spanish attorney general.
-Prior to 2022, García Ortiz was chief prosecutor at the Prosecution Ministry.
+Álvaro García Ortiz (born 16 December 1967) is a Spanish prosecutor who served as Prosecutor General of the State from 2022 to 2025, when he was forced to resign after being found guilty by the Supreme Court of revealing secrets in a case involving the partner of Madrilenian president Isabel Díaz Ayuso.
+Prior to 2022, García Ortiz was chief prosecutor at the Prosecution Ministry's Technical Secretariat.

 Professional career

 García Ortiz was born on 16 December 1967 in Lumbrales and graduated with a degree in law from the University of Valladolid, then he began working for the Mahón prosecutor's office in 1998.
 Two years later, he was assigned to the Santiago de Compostela's Prosecutor's Office and, in 2004, he was promoted to the Prosecutor's Office in the High Court of Justice of Galicia, as an environmental prosecutor.
 From this position, he led the public prosecution in the Prestige oil spill.

-In 2018, he was elected by his peers to be part of the Prosecutors' Council of Spain, an advisory body to the Attorney General of the State.
+In 2018, he was elected by his peers to be part of the Prosecutors' Council of Spain, an advisory body to the Prosecutor General of the State.

-In 2020, after spending around two decades working in environmental law, attorney general Dolores Delgado promoted him to chief prosecutor of the Attorney General's Office's Technical Secretariat.
+In 2020, after spending around two decades working in environmental law, prosecutor general Dolores Delgado promoted him to chief prosecutor of the Prosecutor General's Office's Technical Secretariat.

 García Ortiz is part of the management team of the European Judges for Democracy and Liberty.
 In the past, he also wrote as a columnist for the Spanish media and in technical publications.

-Attorney General
+Prosecutor General

 On 19 July 2022, after Dolores Delgado announced she would resign for health reasons, it was revealed that García Ortiz would be the government's nominee to replace her.
 On 21 July, the General Council of the Judiciary endorsed his nomination by a vote of twelve to seven.